nim-lang/Nim/doc/intern.md

 A thunk would need to call 'returnsDefaultCC[i]' somehow and that would require an *additional* closure generation...
 Ok, not really, but it requires to pass the function to call.
 So we'd end up with 2 indirect calls instead of one.
-Another much more severe problem which this solution is that it's not GC-safe to pass a proc pointer around via a generic `ref` type.
+Another much more severe problem with this solution is that it's not GC-safe to pass a proc pointer around via a generic `ref` type.